Where Do Bedbugs Hide

-I do a few bedbugs treatments every week here in Brisbane Australia, I hear you say “every week” yes that’s right bedbugs are everywhere.
+I do a few bed bug treatments every week here in Brisbane Australia, I hear you say “every week” yes that’s right bed bugs are everywhere.

-Hotels, motels, hostels and even our own homes are all places where we’ll find bedbugs.
+Hotels, motels, hostels and even our own homes are all places where we’ll find them.
 Here in Brisbane even the trains, ships and commercial planes are inspected regularly.

-At the end of the day, bedbugs are transported around the world by people on planes and ships so they need inspections.
-You can see where I’m going with this right, bedbugs can be found pretty much anywhere and they hide anywhere they can.
+Bedbugs are transported around the world by people on planes and ships so they need regular inspections carried out.
+You can see where I’m going with this right, bedbugs can be found pretty much anywhere especially luggage.

 Where Bedbugs Hide in Rooms:

 So the obvious place to look is the bed as this is where the host sleeps, the host is whomever the bug decides to feed on.
 But during the day they like to hide in tight hard to reach places out of the way to help prevent detection.

-I have seen bedbugs hide in the legs of beds and under the pleats of the bed edges; these are very common areas where they like to harbour.
+Bed bugs hide in bed legs and under the pleats of mattress edges, these are very common areas where they like to harbour.

-Bedbugs hide in behind the skirting boards of a room and under the carpet edges in peeling paint on walls.
-They can also be found behind headboards.
-In some case, the headboard will need to be removed for treatment.
+They also hide in behind the skirting boards of a room and under the carpet edges even in behind peeling paint on walls.
+Another favoured place is in behind headboards, in this case, the headboard will need to be removed for treatment.

-Bedbugs will also hide behind light switches and in telephones, even alarm clocks, all of these items need to be properly inspected.
+Light switches, telephones, even alarm clocks are all harbouring places, all of these items need to be properly inspected.
 Draws, wardrobes and all cracks and crevices need a thorough inspection and treatment.
-The initial inspection is one of the most important aspects of a successful bedbug’s treatment.
+The initial inspection is one of the most important aspects of a successful treatment.

 If a proper inspection of the rooms that are affected isn’t done the treatment most likely won’t work.
 There is nowhere that can be left untreated when dealing with these bloodthirsty insects.